 Beach sand is created by the breakdown of the reef, either by mechanical forces like waves or from bioerosion caused by grazing fish.
 Some sand includes remnants of volcanic glass or other elements as well, which helps to lend it a more interesting hue.

 White sand beaches are great, but there are hundreds of other beaches in the world with black, green, and even red sand.
 You need to explore these beaches pronto!

 Red beach sand can be formed in a variety of ways, but it is most commonly caused by the deposits of iron-rich red and black lava rocks.
 The Red Beach in Santorini, Greece is one of the best places to glimpse the beautiful work of of past volcanic action.

 Papakolea Beach is located at the southernmost tip of Hawaii’s Big Island, and if the name is too tough for you to pronounce, don’t worry - most people just call this beach the Green Sand Beach.
 And it’s no wonder why!
 This beach is covered in olive-green sands.
 They are the results of olivine crystals that were deposited from surrounding lava rocks in the Pu’u Mahana cinder cone of Mahana Bay, just one of many gorgeous natural places on the Big Island that were formed as the result of ancient (and recent!) volcanic activity.

 Muriwai Black Sand Beach - Auckland, New Zealand

 New Zealand has plenty of natural treasures, and the Muriwai Black Sand Beach is one of them.
 This gorgeous beach is home to over 37 miles of sparkling black sands.
-These sands were composed out of volcanic matter such as iron and titanium, and the shores offer a great place to lay in the sun - or catch a wave.
+These sands were composed out of volcanic matter such as iron and titanium, and the shores offer a great place to lay in the sun, relax in your beach tent - or catch a wave.

 Hyams Beach - New South Wales, Australia